Kaff-eine in Rosebery

 interview for this research, please get in touch:

 The first national Australian silo art survey is now live.

 The Zookeeper and Drapl in Thallon - Image Alana Beutel (2020)

 Street Studies is a NFP social enterprise based in Denmark.

-This informal and passion-based network facilitates knowledge sharing and collaboration between researchers, practitioners (including artists, of course!) and policymakers involved or interested in the following three interrelated themes:
+This informal and passion-based network facilitates collaboration between researchers, artists, practitioners and policymakers involved or interested in the following the three interrelated themes below:

 Main support functions:

 Dr Laura Ripoll Gonzalez (Community, Events, Place Development, University of Tasmania)